sergei-mironov/cake3/README.md

   * *Spaces inside the filenames*

-    Everyone knows that Makefiles don't like spaces.
-Actually, the '\ ' syntax is the only way to deal with them.
+    Everyone knows that Makefiles don't like spaces in filenames.
+Cake3 carefully inserts '\ ' to make make happy.

   * *Rebuild a rule when variable changes.*